Family and Parenting Institute

-The Family and Parenting Institute is an independent charity that exists to make the UK a better place for families and children.
-It works with charities, businesses and public services to offer practical help to families.
-Its campaigns and research work focuses on building a "family friendly" society by offering insights into current and future family life.
-It runs the Family Friendly scheme which aims to help public and private organisations to better understand diverse families and meet their needs.
+The Family and Parenting Institute is an independent charity in the United Kingdom supporting families and children.
+It works with charities, businesses, and public services to offer practical help to families.
+Its campaigns and research work focus on building a "family friendly" society by offering insights into current and future family life.
+It runs the Family Friendly scheme, which aims to help public and private organisations to better understand diverse families and meet their needs.
 The Family and Parenting Institute merged with the Daycare Trust in January 2013 and is now called the Family and Childcare Trust.

 History

 The Family and Parenting Institute was established by the Labour Government as the 'National Family and Parenting Institute' in 1999, in response to a recommendation made in the Supporting Families Green Paper 1998.
 The Institute modified its operating name and brand to 'Family and Parenting Institute' in 2006, though the registered name remains the National Family and Parenting Institute.